christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - [rest.bitcoin.com](https://rest.bitcoin.com) is an extension of [developer.bitcoin.com](https://developer.bitcoin.com).<br /><br />

-- [api.bchjs.cash](https://api.bchjs.cash) runs [bch-api](https://github.com/christroutner/bch-api), my personal fork of rest.bitcoin.com, which I use to try new ideas and solicite advice from the developer community.
+- [api.bchjs.cash](https://api.bchjs.cash) runs [bch-api](https://github.com/christroutner/bch-api), my personal fork of rest.bitcoin.com, which I use to try new ideas and solicit advice from the developer community.
+  - bch-api has been adapted to work with [this front end](https://github.com/Permissionless-Software-Foundation/jwt-bch-frontend) and [this back end](https://github.com/Permissionless-Software-Foundation/jwt-bch-api) authorization server.
+It generates JWT tokens for charging for access to your API, or for securing your API so that when exposing your API to the internet, random public people can't use it.

-I have not tried out these other REST APIs, but they look interesting:
+I have <u>not</u> tried out these other REST APIs, but they look interesting:
 - [bloq.cloud](https://bloq.cloud/)
 - [Block Cypher](https://www.blockcypher.com/)
 - [Blockchain.com](https://www.blockchain.com/api)